A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Abstract

 \section{Abstract}

 \parindent{15pt} We propose a scalable approximate algorithm for the NP-hard maximum-weight independent set problem.
-The core of our algorithm is a dual coordinate descent applied to a smoothed LP relaxation of the problem.
-This technique is referred to as \emph{Bregman method} or \emph{Sinkhorn algorithm} in the literature.
+The core component of our algorithm is a dual coordinate descent applied to a smoothed LP relaxation of the problem.
+This technique is commonly known by the names \emph{Bregman method} and \emph{Sinkhorn algorithm} in the literature.
 Our algorithm addresses a family of \emph{clique cover LP relaxations}, where the constraints are determined by the set of cliques covering the underlying graph.
 The objective function of the relaxation is smoothed with an entropy term.

-An important question determining efficiency of our algorithm is the control of the smoothing level over the course of optimization.
+A crucial aspect determining efficiency of our approach is controlling the smoothing level during the optimization process.
 While several dedicated techniques have been considered in the literature to this end, we propose a new one based on estimation of the relaxed duality gap.
 To make this estimation possible, we developed a new projection method to the feasible set of the considered LP relaxation.
-We experimentally show that our technique notably outperforms the standard one based on feasibility estimation.

-Additionally to solving the relaxed dual, we utilize a simple and very efficient primal heuristic to obtain feasible integer solutions of the initial non-relaxed problem.
-Our heuristic is a combination of the greedy generation and optimal recombination applied to the reduced costs computed by the dual optimization.

-Our experimental validation considers two datasets based on real-life applications, where our method shows competitive results being able to find high quality approximate solutions within 10 seconds for graphs with hundreds of thousands of nodes and dozens of millions of edges.
+We experimentally show that our smoothing scheduling significantly outperforms the standard one based on feasibility estimation.
+Additionally to solving the relaxed dual, we utilize a simple and very efficient primal heuristic to obtain feasible integer solutions of the original non-relaxed problem.
+Our heuristic is a combination of randomized greedy generation and optimal recombination applied to the reduced costs computed by the dual optimization.
+Our experimental validation considers two datasets rooted in real-world applications, where our method demonstrates the ability to discover high-quality approximate solutions within 10~seconds for graphs with up to 882~thousand nodes and 344~million edges.